 Check out everything in the Amazon Essentials Clothing line.

-I first learned about the Amazon Basic items when I purchased this (and it works so much better than any other knockoff brand).
+I first learned about the Amazon Basic items when I purchased a Phone Charger (and it works so much better than any other knockoff brand).
 You can find batteries, cable cords, camera accessories, laminators, safes, office chairs, and so much more.
 While most of these items aren’t gift giving, knowledge is power here on saving money on the household basics.

 Learn more about Amazon Basics.

 As you can tell, I prefer online shopping to shopping in the stores.
 I can get exactly what I want and never leave my house.
-I love the convenience of shopping online and being delivered to my doorstep.
+I love the convenience of shopping online and having it delivered to my doorstep.

 Okay, honestly, I cannot stand the traffic around the mall.
 No one knows how to get in and out of the parking lot. #worstdesignever